EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Allow enemies to drop weapons on death even if they are not out.

 bDisableReloadingNonEmptyClip
-Prevents reloading if the weapon's clip is not empty
+Prevents reloading if the weapon's clip is not empty.
+Options (Disable Reloading Non-Empty Clip): bEnergyWeaponsOnly - only prevent reloading energy weapons bExcludeLoopingReloadWeapons - allow reloading non-empty weapons if they use a looping reload

 bDisableGrenadeIndicator
 Removes the grenade indicator from the HUD.